 - The annual permit or daily permit may only be used in the parking place that is defined as part of the residential parking zone and is not an authorised vehicle for the purpose of any other authorised vehicle parking place on the Auckland Transport system.

-- Vehicles parked on the road without a valid parking permit and which exceed the permitted maximum time of parking, without moving while the residential parking zone is in operation, may receive an infringement notice.
+- Vehicles parked on the road while the residential parking zone is in operation without a valid parking permit or without valid paid parking, and which exceed the permitted maximum time of parking, may receive an infringement notice.

 - The parking scheme operates on a "first in, first served" basis and does not guarantee the availability of any parking space.